Gift giving can be a minefield – and we all want to find the perfect gift if we can, right?…

 #6 – WHAT’S YOUR BUDGET?

-Whatever your budget, know it and stick to it.
+When looking to find the perfect gift, you also need to know your budget – and stick to it.
 This will help you to know where to shop, and what you can look at.

 And remember – you don’t have to blow the budget to get the perfect gift.
 In fact, often the opposite is true.